ocaml-flambda/flambda-backend/jane/doc/extensions/_01-stack-allocation/reference.md

   x, y, z
 ```

-Again, there is no actual syntax for this in OCaml: that's a binding
+Again, there is no actual syntax for this in stock OCaml: that's a binding
 of the single value `(x, y, z)` against the single pattern `(a, b,
 c)`.
 Since it's usually thought of as the simultaneous binding of
 several variables, the type-checker treats it as such rather than